-The ‘Arrow’ Finale: What Popular Characters Will Be Coming Back?
+The ‘Arrow’ Finale: Which Popular Characters Will Be Coming Back?

 — SuperHeroNexus (@SuperHeroNexus) March 26, 2017

 But as loyal viewers know, Deathstroke has been imprisoned on the island of Lian Yu – in the Argus prison – there for a long time, having been defeated by Thea in hand-to-hand combat.
-This was an odd decision on the part of the producers, since Thea’s role on the show has diminished significantly, while viewers have been eager to get Deathstroke back.
+This was an odd decision on the part of the producers since Thea’s role on the show has diminished significantly, while viewers have been eager to get Deathstroke back.

 Bennett himself was reportedly not too happy about the direction they decided to take his character.
 In particular, finding Deathstroke trapped on the island and essentially placed in limbo wasn’t particularly appealing.

 Another character who – if the actor’s tweets are any indication – will be appearing in the season five finale of Arrow is Captain Boomerang.
-Even though in the comics the boomerang wielding villain known as – appropriately enough – Captain Boomerang is actually a major antagonist for the Flash, for The CW television universe he’s primarily a Green Arrow adversary.
+Even though in the comics the boomerang-wielding villain known as – appropriately enough – Captain Boomerang is actually a major antagonist for the Flash, for The CW television universe he’s primarily a Green Arrow adversary.

 Arrow: Captain Boomerang Actor Teases Return https://t.co/nqY9ODDxnb pic.twitter.com/RqY7r3cLii